toychicken/lrg.io/content/articles/innovation-hub-tech-principles.md

 ##### Note - The title in the Front matter above is replayed at the top of the rendered article
 ---

-One problem for innovation departments is that of 'mixing' with corporate IT.
+One problem for innovation labs is that of 'mixing' with corporate IT.
 For _very_ good reasons, most IT departments are risk-averse where it comes to security, stability and spending.

-However, in the innovation hub it's a slightly different story.
+However, in the innovation lab it's a slightly different story.
 Security should still be paramount, but in the world of early-stage propositions, there are advantages in spending (you can do a lot with 'Free' tier software) and stability (set expectations with customers early).

 The flip side to this is that we then have an expectation that the propositions will need to merge into the main business at the point their value has been proven.